aaronbjohnson/frontend-nanodegree-arcade-game/README.md

 Welcome to my version of the classic Frogger arcade game.

-The goal is to avoid the lasers and move the Robot character from the red zone at the botom of the screen to the orange zone at the top of the screen.
+The goal is to avoid the lasers and move the Robot character from the red zone at the bottom of the screen to the orange zone at the top of the screen.

 As you progress through the levels the speed of the lasers will increase.